IbrahimmAdel/OpenShift-Deployment-Automation-with-Jenkins/README.md

 ## Jenkins Pipeline

-> This document provides an overview of the Ansible playbook for installing and configuring Jenkins on an EC2 instance, along with additional roles for SonarQube, PostgreSQL, and Docker.
+> This documentation provides detailed steps to set up and configure Jenkins for orchestrating an OpenShift deployment automation pipeline using jenkins shared library.
+The setup includes configuring Jenkins credentials, making the Shared Library available globally, managing SonarQube integration, and creating a new pipeline job.

 ## Prerequisite